StratifyLabs/API/libraries/ThreadAPI/README.md

 ## Mutexes

 A mutex is ready to use once it has been constructed.
-The best to to lock/unlock mutexes is using the `MutexGuard` class which will lock/unlock on construction/deconstruction.
+The best way to lock/unlock mutexes is using the `MutexGuard` class which will lock/unlock on construction/deconstruction.

 ```c++
 #include <thread.hpp>